8 Accessibility Best Practices to Apply to Your Nonprofit Website

-- Perceivability: The user can identify content and interface elements by means of the senses (primarily via vision and/or hearing).
+- Perceivability: The user can identify content and interface elements by the senses (primarily via vision and/or hearing).
 Example: When uploading a video with speech, provide a text transcript for users to consume with or without sound.

 - Operability: The user can manipulate controls, buttons, navigation, and other necessary interactive elements without accessibility barriers.
-Example: Ensure all forms on your website can be navigated and submitted with only keyboard controls.
+Example: Ensure all forms on your website can be maneuvered and submitted with only keyboard navigation.

-- Robustness: The user should be able to choose, to a reasonable extent, the technology they use to interact with your product.
+- Applicability: The user should be able to choose, to a reasonable extent, the technology they use to interact with your product.
 Example: A specific web browser should not be necessary to access or operate your website.

-- Users who have “temporary disabilities” such as an injured hand
+- Users who have “temporary disabilities,” such as an injured hand

-- Users who have “situational limitations” such as when they can’t listen to audio
+- Users who have “situational limitations,” such as when they can’t listen to audio

 - Users who have a slow or limited Internet connection

 Why Is Web Accessibility a Priority for Nonprofits?